Asterisk (software): Derived products

 Various add-on products, often commercial, are available that extend Asterisk features and capabilities.

 The standard voice prompts included with the system are free.
 A business can purchase matching voice announcements of its company name, IVR menu options and employee or department names (as a library of live recordings of common names or a set of fully customised prompts recorded by the same professional voice talent) at additional cost for seamless integration into the system.

 Other add-ons provide fax support, text-to-speech, additional codecs and new features.
 Some third-party add-ons are free; a few even support embedded platforms such as the Raspberry Pi.

+Security

+Since 2001, hundreds of CVEs(Common Vulnerabilities and Exposures) have been published for Asterisk.
+Several research papers have also been published about securing Asterisk-based PBX systems.